chenaciousD/website/content/projects/startup/index.md

 ## Moving Forward

 I’ve reflected on some of the characteristics I’m going to look for in co-founders if I continue to pursue entrepreneurship.
-I've created a rubric which is comprised of four layers: Velocity, Foundations, Grit Orientation and Founder-Market fit.
+I've created a framework which is comprised of four layers: Velocity, Foundations, Grit Orientation and Founder-Market fit.

 {{< figure src="co-founder-rubric.jpg" title="Founder <> co-founder rubric" width="500px" >}}

 Here are a few questions that I plan to ask myself every time I evaluate a potential co-founder.
 I also hope that a potential co-founder asks me the same questions.

 # Velocity
-A shared perspective and expectation of speed and progress.
+Shared perspectives on the pace of progress.
 - `Learning` How fast and willing are you to learn?
 - `Execution` How quickly can you execute?
 - `Decision-making` How quickly can you make decisions?